raspberrypilearning/surprise-animation/en/step_5.md

 --- task ---

-**Test:** Click on the green flag, does your animation flow as you want it to?
+**Test:** Click on the green flag.
+Does your animation flow as you want it to?
 Have you created suspense and a reaction in your surprise story?
-Does everything reset correctly when you click the green flag again?
+Does everything reset correctly when you click on the green flag again?

 --- /task ---